 The site also produces original content, including gear reviews and quick looks at new accessories.

-Coverage is skewed more towards iOS apps and software, but Mac users are catered for here too.
-You’ll also find news about freebies and deals, rumor round-ups, and coverage of related accessories and gadgets.
+Coverage is skewed more towards iOS apps and software, but Mac users are catered for as well.
+You’ll also find news about freebies and deals, rumor roundups, and coverage of related accessories and gadgets.

 Just like Apple Support Communities, Stack Exchange is a platform for asking questions and sharing answers.
 The service began life as Stack Overflow, a question and answer website for common programming queries.
 It has since expanded to cover a broad range of topics.